nadia-polikarpova/gpt-scientist/README.md

 If you are using a model not included in the built-in pricing table, or if token prices have changed, you can define your own (in dollars per million tokens)

+## Acknowledgements

+This library has been created as a result of my collaboration with the [Hannah Arendt Research Center](https://www.tharesearch.center/en), and the idea is due to the Center's founder, Mariia Vasilevskaia.